-D.1.1 Some Short Examples of Java vs. Groovy-style Coding
+D.1.1 Java vs. Groovy-style coding

 As mentioned above, you have to use Groovy for ConSol CM scripts.
 There might be different possibilities to express or code the same content.
 In the following paragraphs, we will give you some hints and provide some examples how to work with the Groovy API.